 When it comes to DIY projects, my expectations often seep into delusion.
 I like to see results fast, which isn’t always realistic when you’re making something by hand.
 Just before I went on bed rest, I discovered the best DIY decor book I’ve seen in a long, long, time.
 The book is called A Well-Crafted Home: Inspiration and 60 Projects for Personalizing Your Space by Janet Crowther.
-I poured over the pages and earmarked about half of the projects I wanted to tackle.
+I pored over the pages and earmarked about half of the projects I wanted to tackle.
 What I love about this book is there are projects I could tackle in the morning and enjoy (or Instagram!) by that afternoon.
 She has an amazing knack for seeing potential in simple materials and you can certainly see she enjoys the processes of making just as much as she loves the result.
-Getting back into DIY after years of thinking I wasn’t crafty enough to make it worth the time, I’m realizing the effort could offer a much-needed break from the work done on my computer or an opportunity to do an activity with my kids.
+Getting back into DIY after years of thinking I wasn’t crafty enough to make it worth the time, I’m realizing the effort could offer a much-needed break from work done on my computer or an opportunity to do an activity with my kids.
 We had the team pull together some DIY projects to inspire the inner crafter in all of us.

-Here are a few of their fav findings below that are both beautiful and easy-to-follow.
+Here are a few of their fav findings below that are both beautiful and easy to follow.
 And seriously, buy Janet’s book.
-If you like WD’s aesthetic, you’ll love everything about it.
+If you like W&D’s aesthetic, you’ll love everything about it.

 A Channel Tufted Storage Banquette from A Beautiful Mess // Create a cozy nook area using the channel tufted upholstering method to cover a wall or bench.
-Forewarning: this project requires quite a bit of handiwork, so if you aren’t prepared to cut plywood, this might not be the project for you.
+Forewarning: This project requires quite a bit of handiwork, so if you aren’t prepared to cut plywood, this might not be the project for you.

 Beautiful Brass Sconces from Schoolhouse Electric // Looking to add a little charm to your space?
 Try out the Eduard Sconces for size.
 The simple yet elegant style of this utilitarian lighting is so versatile that it seems to work well in any room.
 Colleen installed these sconces in the back bedroom of the Elliot House and said it was super easy and she loved the result!